LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

         }

         public static event Action<String> LevelEvent;

+        public static ExampleNetworkHandler Instance { get; private set; }
     }
 }
 ```

 ## Spawning the NetworkHandler

 Before we can spawn the ExampleNetworkHandler, we must load it into the game.
-There are two ways we can do this: through LethalLib or loading it from an AssetBundle.
-In our case, we are going to load our handler from an AssetBundle.
+To do so, we need to load our handler from an AssetBundle.

 The Game Object we spawn as an asset requires a network object.
 We will use this prefab for our Network Handler: